+Fig 23. front view of T’rex wire connections

+Note: For the cleanness of the wire connection, the case and webcam has been removed.
+In reality the case and webcam should be installed first.

 The power supply port is 2 ports come from switch.
 The left/right wheels bus is directly from lower platform and the 5V output is for the power supply of usb hub.

 Step 7: